 The reduction of no-load standby power associated with the need for improving the efficiency, requires a change in the traditional fixed-frequency type of operation.
-This controller implements a switching frequency foldback when the feedback voltage passes below a certain level, V{fold} , set around 1.9 V. Below this point, the frequency no longer changes and the feedback level still controls the peak current setpoint.
+This controller implements a switching frequency foldback when the feedback voltage passes below a certain level, V{fold} , set around 1.9 V. At this point, the oscillator turns into a Voltage-Controlled Oscillator and reduces its switching frequency.
+Below this point, the frequency no longer changes and the feedback level still controls the peak current setpoint.
 When the feedback voltage reaches 1 V, the peak current freezes to (250 mV or "31% of the maximum 0.8-V setpoint).
 If the power continues to decrease, the part enters skip cycle at a moderate peak current for the best noise-free performance in no-load conditions.
-Figure 34 depicts the adopted scheme for the part.
+Figure 39 depicts the adopted scheme for the part.

-Figure 34.
+Figure 39.
 By observing the voltage on the feedback pin, the controller reduces its switching frequency for an improved performance at light load.